taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - [How to Structure C Projects: These Best Practices Worked for Me](https://www.lucavall.in/blog/how-to-structure-c-projects-my-experience-best-practices)

+Modern C

+- Modern C for Absolute Beginners: A Friendly Introduction to the C Programming Language (2021) by Slobodan Dmitrović

 Advanced

 - Pointers on C (1997) by Kenneth A·Reek
 - Expert C Programming: Deep C Secrets (1994) by Peter van der Linden
 - C Traps and Pitfalls (1989) by Andrew Koenig
+- Effective C: An Introduction to Professional C Programming (2020) by Robert C. Seacord
+- Fluent C: Principles, Practices, and Patterns (2022) by Christopher Preschern

 ### C++